-At Stokesay Primary School, we pride ourselves on the fact that we are an extremely inclusive school.
-Our pupils and families come from a wide variety of backgrounds, both in and around Craven Arms, and our curriculum design and implementation reflects this.
-We have close links with the local church (St Andrews) as well as the local mosque.
+Stokesay Primary School is proud to be an extremely inclusive and diverse school.
+Our pupils and families come from a wide variety of backgrounds, and our curriculum design and implementation reflects this.
+We have close links with the local mosque as well as the local church (St Andrews).
 One of our school governors is the local Imam, in fact.
-We welcome pupils in most year groups from the local Long Lane site and welcome a growing number of children who are learning English as an additional language.
-The rich and varied mix of backgrounds and cultures in our school is something that we rightly celebrate, as it helps all of our children learn to celebrate difference and learn about others with life experiences that may differ from their own.
+We welcome pupils from the local Long Lane site and a growing number of children learning English as an additional language.
+This rich and varied mix of backgrounds and cultures is something we rightly celebrate, as it helps all of our children learn to celebrate difference and learn about others with life experiences that may differ from their own.
 Everyone is welcome, everyone is valued at Stokesay Primary School.

 Please feel free to have a good look through our school website.
 We are very proud of all of our pupils and the direction in which the school is heading.
 We hope that the information and the photographs you will find offer a snapshot of our happy, welcoming school…a school most definitely on the up!